arbenson/tensor-sc/README.md

 Tensor Spectral Clustering.
 This is the code used in the paper:

 Austin R. Benson, David F. Gleich, and Jure Leskovec.
-"Tensor Spectral Clustering", 2014.
+"Tensor Spectral Clustering for Partitioning Higher-order Network Structures", 2014.

 The code is released under the simplified BSD license.
 Please see the LICENSE file.